 How Do Doctors Diagnose It?

-Several different types of doctors must be involved in diagnosing Marfan syndrome.
+Several different types of doctors may be involved in diagnosing and caring for someone with Marfan syndrome.
 They include a geneticist (a doctor who specializes in disorders of the genes), a cardiologist (heart doctor), an ophthalmologist (eye doctor), and an orthopedist (bone doctor).

 A geneticist will ask whether anyone else in the family had similar symptoms and may even ask if anyone in your family died early of a heart-related death.
 Then the geneticist will probably do some pretty painless exams, such as taking detailed skeletal measurements, including arm span (hold your arms out to your side — that's your arm span).
 This test can help because people with Marfan syndrome often have an arm span that's greater than their height.
 The geneticist may order a blood test to check for a change in the FBN1 gene.